Great to have you with us, El Rushmo behind the Golden EIB microphone, somewhere in parts unknown on the left coast.

 Let me take a break.

-And it's such a marked contrast and difference from the way the left sees this country.
+He's done with Census Bureau data on what this country really is and who's really in this country and how they live, and it's such a marked contrast and difference from the way the left sees this country.

-The United States rather is characterized by a great deal of variation in income.
+The United States rather, is characterized by a great deal of variation in income.

 We're all over the place.

-Here are some stats, and these are Census Bureau numbers.
+Here are some stats and these are Census Bureau numbers.

-Now I don't know about you, but I have been three times.
+Now, I don't know about you, but I have been three times.

-I have been broke three times in the 1970s and 80s.
+I have been broke three times.

-And according to the research here, more than half of us will be either at the poverty line or near it at some point over the course of our lives.
+In the 1970s and 80s I was at whatever the poverty line was and according to the research here, more than half of us will be either at the poverty line or near it at some point over the course of our lives.

 I've been there three times.

-39% of Americans.
+39 of Americans.

 These are important numbers.